Read what it means to Mrs. Ventura to be a Black Belt?

 The best article we've ever seen written about Hapkido was by a psychologist named Dr. Clinton McLemore re-entered here from a 1982 magazine called Kick Illustrated which is no longer in circulation, we've re-printed it here...
 The Psychology of Hapkido

 The most important point that differentiates our style and school from many other non-Hapkido schools is that we realize that the execution of each technique will be slightly different for each individual (you are able and expected to make Hapkido your own).
-Your size and strength versus your opponents will effect the way you initiate and complete a technique.
+Your size, strength and fitness level versus your opponents will effect the way you initiate and complete a technique.
 Also there are techniques that due to age, shape or physical ability may not be effective for everyone.
 We believe in a common sense approach to our styles of martial arts.This is why Hapkido can be for everyone of all ages.
-We will focus on techniques that work for you and make you an expert at their execution.
+We will focus on practices that work for you and make you an expert at their execution.

 - One of the main goals of Hapkido practice is efficiency of movement.